T: +44 (0)7798925695

 Modern day pilgrimage isn’t necessarily religious or even spiritual but an opportunity for reflection, connection and discovery; perhaps finding a new sense of purpose, direction and wellbeing.
 Pilgrimage in modern times is becoming increasingly popular with TV programmes such as Pilgrimage; The Road to Rome and The Road to Santiago.
 The Santiago de Compostella pilgrim trail, which was boosted through EU funding in 1987, has been a major success story with numbers increasing from under 3,000 per year to over 300,000 now.

 2023 will commemorate 900 years since Pope Callixtus II declared two pilgrimages to St Davids equal to one to Rome.
-This date and the Ancient Connections project could be a launch pad from which to start building a pilgrimage route on both sides of the Irish Sea.
+This date and the Ancient Connections project are a launch pad from which to start building a pilgrimage route on both sides of the Irish Sea.
 Could pilgrimage/transformational tourism be as successful in Wexford and Pembrokeshire as it has been in Northern Spain?

 Ancient Connections is working with the British Pilgrimage Trust to create the new route.
 In May 2022, the trailblazing Creative Camino pilgrimage took place, an experimental journey led by guides from Journeying based in Pembrokeshire and Wexford Trails.
 Traveling with them were a group of artists and community pilgrims, who responded creatively to the experience.